How to help

 Department of Transport

-The Center for Ocean Venture and Entrepreneurship (COVE) has taken lega action against Transport Canada,and as a result, they have begun the process of rescinding the approval for the project they had issued in April.
+The Center for Ocean Venture and Entrepreneurship (COVE) has taken legal action against Transport Canada,and as a result, they have begun the process of rescinding the approval for the project they had issued in April.
 This is not an outright "no" from Transport Canada, but instead, will likely restart the review process.
 This proposal, if allowed to proceed, threatens how COVE watercraft will be able to navigate around the facility.
 Ultimately impacting how they can move forward with many of their research initiatives and programs.

 Contact the Department of Transport